stat6250-w18/course-questions-wiki/week-04/README.md

 - Question (ldeng11−stat6250): What is “nlevels” statement doing here?
 - *Question* (jcanfield3-stat6250): How long has SAS been around for?
 - *Question* (akrishnamurthy-stat6250): While creating cross tabulated reports, how are rows with missing variables handled?
+- Question (nshrivastava2-stat6250): What is Cross-tabulation in SAS ?
+- Answer (nshrivastava2-stat6250): Cross tabulation involves producing cross tables also called contingent tables using all possible combinations of two or more variables.
+In SAS it is created using PROC FREQ along with the TABLES option.